statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

     participants: Participant[];
 }

+// Warning: (ae-incompatible-release-tags) The symbol "CreateChannelRequest" is marked as @public, but its signature references "JsonRpcRequest" which is marked as @beta
+//
 // @public (undocumented)
 export type CreateChannelRequest = JsonRpcRequest<'CreateChannel', CreateChannelParams>;

+// Warning: (ae-incompatible-release-tags) The symbol "CreateChannelResponse" is marked as @public, but its signature references "JsonRpcResponse" which is marked as @beta
+//
 // @public (undocumented)
 export type CreateChannelResponse = JsonRpcResponse<ChannelResult>;